njfritter/myersBriggsNLPAnalysis/README.md

 		+ This turns on the virtual environment and puts you in it
 	+ `pip3 install -r requirements.txt`
 		+ Installs every python package listed in the requirements.txt file

-+ I've made various scripts and places them in the `scripts` folder so one can look at each part individually (`naive_bayes.py` for the Naive Bayes model, `exploratory_analysis.py` which is self-explanatory, etc.)
++ I've made various scripts and places them in the `scripts` folder so one can look at each part individually
+	+ I.e. `naive_bayes.py` for the Naive Bayes model, `exploratory_analysis.py` for exploratory analysis, etc.
 	+ Run `python3 scripts/*anyscript*.py and watch the magic happen!
-	+ Also feel free to change my train test split size, grid search parameters, etc.
+	+ Also feel free to change my train test split size, model parameters and see how things change compared to the default parameters in `NLPAnalysis.py`
+		+ These scripts all make use of the general `helper_functions.py` script, which gives the user more flexibility in choosing inputs
+		+ Here, I have specifically chosen inputs that seem to improve model performance.
+Feel free to change these as well

-+ However, for those that want everything in one I've made `NLPAnalysis.py`
++ For those that want everything in one I've made `NLPAnalysis.py`
 	+ Run `python3 scripts/NLPAnalysis.py *text*`
 		+ Examine the code at the bottom of each part
 		+ Replace *text* with whichever part you'd like to run
 		+ E.g. "tokenize" to tokenize data, "cloud" to create a word cloud, etc.
+	+ Here there is less stuff to modify, as the point of this script is to get a feel for the models and how they perform with default/chosen parameters
+		+ The ONLY variables set initially are:
+			+ `random_state`: ensures the models train on the same subset of data
+				+ This does not apply to the Naive Bayes model (no such parameter)
+			+ `verbose`: Declares the level of model training progress output
+		+ If you'd like to tune model parameters among other changes, modify the individual scripts mentioned above

-+ **IMPORTANT:** To make sure these scripts run properly, run the code above from the main directory (`) after cloning (not in the `scripts` folder).
++ **IMPORTANT:** To make sure these scripts run properly, run the code above from the main directory exactly how I have written them out (should read ".../..../.../myersBriggsNLPAnalysis" when called the `pwd` command) after cloning (NOT while in the `scripts` folder).
 I have defined the file path to the data based on being in the main directory.
-	+ If you would like to change the file path, feel free to do so.
+	+ If you are a pro and would like to change the file path, go for it!

 ### Contributing